SeaweedbrainCY/zero-totp-docs/docs/self_host/backup.md

 - The backup file will be named db_backup_\*.log
 - The backup file will be saved in the `/var/lib/mysql` directory of the database container which is a mounted volume in your host.
 Check the mount point in your `docker-compose.yml` file or the `docker run` command to find the backup file.

-**It is highly recommended to copy the backups files into an external filesystem and very they are not empty !**
+**It is highly recommended to copy the backups files into an external filesystem and verify they are not empty !**

 ## Restore a database backup